 Have you ever hit a brick wall when helping your child understand a concept?
 Did you take into account his learning style?
 Everyone has a preferred way in which they process information and learn new skills.
 Sometimes presenting the information in a way that agrees with your child’s learning style will help the concept become clear.

 - Beware of labeling.
-Children tend to view labels as absolute.
+Children tend to view labels as defining and absolute.

 - You won’t always be there to control the way your child receives information.
-Introduce material in several ways so that they grow accustomed to a variety of learning methods.
-Besides being practical — it is also fun!
+Introducing material in several ways is not only practical — it is also fun!